waterSHED-Model-ORNL/waterSHED-Model/README.md

 3. Make sure the following list of packages are imported.
 4. Run the "waterSHED_main.py" file using the IDE or the command prompt window by navigating to the folder using "cd" commands and the following command "run waterSHED_main.py"

+Included files and folders:
+- waterSHED_main.py - the main script that must be run to create the user interface and run the model.
+- module_classes.py - contains the functions for the static module, simulation, and backend classes needed to run the model.
+- dynamic_modules.py - contains the classes for the dynamic module functionality that allows modules to be redesigned automatically during optimization.
+- aux_functions.py - contains the additional functionalities needed for the user interface and input process, such as USGS API readers, linear regression functions, and others.
+- waterSHED_styles.py - sets the colors and formatting for the user interface.
+- case_study_functions.py - contains the functions that create the dynamic modules used in the Deerfield, Housatonic, and Schuylkill case studies
+- Images - contains the picture files that are used in the graphical user interface
+- Workbooks - contains the waterSHED Workbook files that can be used to interact with the user interface and save input data.

 Packages to be imported using the pip or conda install techniques (python -m pip install package_name)
 - tkinter
 - webbrowser